 Some states require range hoods to be a few feet from the stove, but this is rare.
 However, there are many things you should consider.
 First, think about how a range hood will obstruct your view.
 Additionally, considering the amount of dirt, grease, and grime, the range hood will likely suck up.
 This grease will likely stick to the windows, requiring you to clean them frequently.

 Which hoods can be installed in front of a window?

 An island hood will be required if you want to install a hood in front of a window.
 Wall mount hoods are installed on the wall, whereas under cabinet hoods are installed beneath your kitchen cabinets.

-If you’re looking for a top-quality island rancher, check out these options below.
+If you’re looking for a top-quality island range hoods, check out these options below.
 They have great reviews and won’t break the bank.

 Drawbacks of installing a range hood near a window.

 Installing a range hood near a window might not be a good idea.
 Below are a few drawbacks of installing a hood near a window.